Common pipistrelle: Description

 It is 3.5–5.2 cm long along the head-and-body, with the tail adding 2.3–3.6 cm.
 The body mass can range from 3.5 to 8.5 g, with the wingspan ranging from 18 to 25 cm.
 Its brown fur is variable in tone.
-It is common in woodland and farmland but is also found in towns, where the females roost in lofts and buildings when rearing young.
+It is common in woodland and farmland, but is also found in suburban areas, where the females roost in lofts and buildings when rearing young.

 Biology and ecology

 Reproduction

-Males attract females by creating courtship territories approximately 200 m in diameter; these territories are maintained from mid-July through the end of October, with particularly intense activity in September.
+Males attract females by creating courtship territories about 200 m in diameter; these territories are maintained from mid-July through the end of October, with particularly intense activity in September.

 Courtship territories are usually in the vicinity of popular winter roosts for the species.

-Males will patrol these territories while "singing" to attract the attention of female bats as they travel to winter roosts.
+Males patrol these territories while "singing" to attract the attention of female bats as they travel to winter roosts.

-Male courtship territories are densely-packed, offering female choice akin to a lek mating system.
+Male courtship territories are densely packed, offering female choice akin to a lek mating system.
 While copulation occurs in the fall, fertilization does not occur until after its hibernation due to female sperm storage.
 Females are pregnant in May and June.

 Pregnant females form large aggregations in roosts, called maternity colonies.

 Colonies can consist of dozens or hundreds of individuals.